 - When water-skiing or tubing, there must be an observer in the boat who is 12 years of age or older.

-- NO motors should be used in weed infested areas (see map) because fragmentation of invasive species can foster their spread and propagation in other areas.
+- NO motors should be used in the northwest bay of the lake because of the weed infestation and the fact that fragmentation of invasive species can foster their spread and propagation in other areas.
 Please raise your motors in these areas and when exiting any highly vegetated area, clean your props, fishing lures, fish nets, bait buckets and oars of all vegetation fragments.

-- When more than one boat is on the lake towing a skier (or tube), all boaters should go counter clockwise around the large open center of the lake.
+- When more than one boat is on the lake towing a skier (or tube), all boaters should go counter clockwise around the large open center of the lake (refer to map).

-- Operate slowly around the islands at the south end of the lake and between Fox Island and the shore.
+- Operate slowly around the islands at the south end of the lake and between Fox Island and the shore (refer to map).

 - Operators of motorboats are requested to avoid fishing boats, canoes, kayaks, etc. Remember that you are responsible for your wake.